sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/0-data-studies/polar-nutation-orientation-viz/README.md

 So the rotation is going towards West.

+You can confirm the output with the result from this paper: https://www.nature.com/articles/s41561-024-01478-2

 ## Units

 One arcsecond is about 30 meters.
 That's the unit in the viz.
 So a quarter arcsecond is about 7.25 meters.